Shufen-Yin/Data_Project_Portfolio/04_Python_ML_Projects/README.md

 - Random Forest Regression for next-day price prediction
 - Visualization used for exploratory analysis and model interpretation

+**Notes:**
-> Note: Signal labels are derived from technical indicator rules, not future returns.
+-  Signal labels are derived from technical indicator rules, not future returns.
-> Regression task predicts next-day close price as a baseline; not intended for long-horizon forecasting.
+-  Regression task predicts next-day close price as a baseline; not intended for long-horizon forecasting.

 [View Project →](Stock_Signal_Prediction/README.md)